TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/TyposcriptConfiguration/Index.rst

 The :code:`config.sys_language_mode` and :code:`config.sys_language_overlay`
-properties are described more in detail in the :ref:`Localization modes chapter <localization-modes>` and the :ref:`Localization modes chapter <localized-content>` respectively.
+properties are described more in detail in the :ref:`Localization modes chapter <localization-modes>` and the :ref:`Localized content chapter <localized-content>` respectively.

 .. _typoscript-configuration-linkvars: